Olivia5k/trans-hub/content/en/SAFT/_index.md

 Transhub is a grass-root, volunteer-run organization, working with **therapeutic education** and **harm reduction**, in the framework of medical transitions.

-Our aim is to inform the trans community of their healthcare alternatives, following the therapeutic education idea that people need to **reappropriate the means of their healthcare.**

-We believe that precise and well-sourced knowledge on all possible treatments is key to **seize back the means of our medical transition, and to reduce harm.**

 Our main and first campaign consists in a ressources and information repository for medical transitions, which you will find in the _Documentation_ tab.

 However, we also work on **expending the notion of "harm reduction" beyond the stricly medical sphere** of our trans lives.

-## Structurally, **being trans also means being exposed a number of social risks**, and TFSF is working to take these into consideration in its harm reduction framework. ##
+## Structurally, **being trans also means being exposed a number of social risks**, and TransHub is working to take these into consideration in its harm reduction framework. ##

-The main project for our future is to operate a **solidarity fund** for transgender people in Sweden.
+The **SAFT** - a solidarity fund for transgender people in Sweden - is here to answer this need.

 {{% /blocks/lead %}}